sky111144/EasyType/README.md

 EasyType.isTypedArray(new Float32Array()); // true
 EasyType.isTypedArray(new Float64Array()); // true

 // 28.
+Determine whether it is a ArrayBuffer EasyType.isArrayBuffer(new ArrayBuffer()); // true

+// 29.
 Determine whether it is a Date EasyType.isDate(new Date()); // true

+// 30.
+Determine whether it is a NaN EasyType.isNaN(NaN); // true

+// 31.
+Determine whether it is a Falsity EasyType.isFalsity(undefined); // true
+EasyType.isFalsity(null); // true
+EasyType.isFalsity(false); // true
+EasyType.isFalsity(0); // true
+EasyType.isFalsity(''); // true
+EasyType.isFalsity(NaN); // true

 ```